google/fscrypt/README.md

 All the types also support the `debug` option which prints additional debug information to the syslog.

+### Allowing `fscrypt` to check your login passphrase

+This step is only needed if you installed `fscrypt` from source code.

-Finally, some Linux distros use restrictive settings in `/etc/pam.d/other` that prevent non-whitelisted programs from checking your login passphrase.
+Some Linux distros use restrictive settings in `/etc/pam.d/other` that prevent non-whitelisted programs from checking your login passphrase.
 This prevents `fscrypt` from creating any login passphrase-protected directories, even without auto-unlocking.
 To ensure that `fscrypt` will work properly (if you didn't install an official `fscrypt` package from your distro, which should have already handled this), also create a file `/etc/pam.d/fscrypt` containing:
 ```
 auth        required    pam_unix.so
 ```